On the Search for Feedback in Reinforcement Learning: Empirical Results

 \section{Empirical Results}

-This section reports the result of training and performance of D2C on several benchmark examples and its comparison to DDPG \cite{plappert2016kerasrl}.
+This section reports the result of training and performance of D2C on several benchmark examples and its comparison to Deep Deterministic Policy Gradient(DDPG) \cite{plappert2016kerasrl}, Twin-Delayed DDPG(TD3)\cite{td3} and Soft Actor-Critic(SAC)\cite{sac}.
+DDPG was regarded as an efficient global deep RL method.
+TD3 and SAC introduced further improvements and outperformed DDPG on many benchmark examples.
+These three are the current state-of-the-art RL methods, thus are chosen to compare with D2C.
 The physical models of the system are deployed in the simulation platform `MuJoCo-2.0' \cite{mujoco} as a surrogate to their analytical models.
 The models are imported from the OpenAI gym \cite{openai} and Deepmind's control suite \cite{DeepRL_bench}.
 In addition, to further illustrate scalability, we test the D2C algorithm on a Material Microstructure Control problem (state dimension of 400) which is governed by a Partial Differential Equation (PDE) called the Allen-Cahn Equation.
 Please see the supplementary document for more details about the results as well as more experiments.
-All simulations are done on a machine with the following specifications: 4X Intel Xeon CPU@2.4GHz, with a 16 GB RAM, with no multi-threading.\\
+All simulations are done on a machine with the following specifications: AMD Ryzen 3700X 8-Core CPU@3.59 GHz, with a 16 GB RAM, with no multi-threading.\\

-We test the algorithms on four fronts: 1) the \textit{training efficiency}, where we study the speed of training, 2) the \textit{reliability of the training} studied using the variance of the resulting answers, 3) the \textit{robustness of the learned controllers} to differing levels of noise, and hence, a test of the ``globality" of the feedback, and 4) the effect of \textit{learning in stochastic systems}.
+We test the algorithms on four fronts that allow us to test the speed and reliability of the learning, as well as the performance of the learned controllers: \begin{enumerate} \item \textit{Training efficiency}, where we study the time required for training, \item \textit{Reliability of the training}, studied using the variance of the resulting answers, \item \textit{Robustness of the learned controllers} to differing levels of noise, and hence, a test of the ``global nature" of the synthesized feedback law, and \item \textit{Learning in stochastic systems}, where we show the effects of a persistent process noise process on learning and performance of the techniques. \end{enumerate}